MarketAxess to Participate in - GuruFocus.com

-MarketAxess Holdings Inc. (Nasdaq: MKTX), the operator of a leading electronic trading platform for fixed-income securities, and the provider of market data and post-trade services for the global fixed-income markets, today announced that Rick McVey, Chairman and Chief Executive Officer, will participate in a fireside chat at 2:20 p.m.
-ET at the Goldman Sachs U.S. Financial Services Conference on December 6, 2022.
+MarketAxess Holdings Inc. (Nasdaq: MKTX), the operator of a leading electronic trading platform for fixed-income securities, and the provider of market data and post-trade services for the global fixed-income markets, today announced that Chris Gerosa, Chief Financial Officer, will participate in a fireside chat at 2:30 p.m.
+GMT at the Nasdaq 47th Investor Conference on December 7, 2022 in London.

 The live webcast and replay will be available on the events and presentations section of the MarketAxess Investor Relations homepage, https%3A%2F%2Finvestor.marketaxess.com%2Fevents-and-presentations.